forestdb/forestdb.org/models/jmss-irony.md

 ~~~~

 ### Literal Interpretation
 The ```literalInterpretation``` function takes the utterance and the state of the world as arguments, and if they are the same, then the function is true.
-I have run the function with the ```"amazing"``` utterance and state, and when ran, it returns true.
+I have run the function with the ```"amazing"``` utterance and state, and when run, it returns true.

 ~~~~
 var literalInterpretation = function(utterance, state) {